jquery/learn.jquery.com/CONTRIBUTING.md

   - Don't use "I," "me," "us," "our," "we," and gender-specific pronouns such as "him" or "she."
   - Use the second-person pronoun "you" when addressing the reader, and the definite article "the" when addressing code or content:
-    - *"You will be able to herp derp after derping the herp."*
+    - *"You will be able to foo bar after you bar the foo."*
     - *"Insert the paragraph after the unordered list."*

 #### Voice & Tone

+  - Don't assume the reader will have prior knowledge of topics or concepts.
+  - Don't use rhetorical questions.
+  - Don't write in first or third person.
   - Do write in clear, easy-to-understand statements.
-  - Don't use rhetorical questions.
   - Do write in active voice.
   - Do keep the audience in mind while writing.
   - Do write conversationally.
   - Do write in the second person to address the reader.
-  - Don't write in first or third person.
-  - Do use the imperitive mood.
+  - Do use the imperative mood.
   - Do use humor strategically.
 When in doubt, err on the side of formality.
-  - Don't assume the reader will have prior knowledge of topics or concepts.
   - Do use hyperlinks to refer readers to concepts or topics that have been covered in other sections.
   - Do attribute others.